pmeeny/CI-MS3-FootballMemories/README.md

 3 | Tags functionality and search by tags
 4 | Enhance reporting/dashboard capabilities, and use a 3pp graph library
 5 | User must verify their email address when registering, or 2 factor authentication is implemented 6 | Delete image from aws s3 bucket, when a tournament or memory is deleted.
 I did attempt to do this but came across permission issues.
 Despite making numerous changes to the bucket policy I was unable to get the code working.
-I dont see this as a major issue as there is a lot of space available in the S3 bucket
+I don't see this as a major issue as there is a lot of space available in the S3 bucket
 7 | Continue to make further changes to the blueprint structure, and move all mongodb database related code to its own route

 # Technologies Used